Show All Answers

 Yes, only if the representative has legal authority to resolve issues on behalf of the landlord or tenant.
 A “responsible party declaration” must be presented prior to consultation/mediation.

 The California Department of Consumer Affairs defines retaliatory eviction or action as an act by a landlord such as raising a tenant’s rent, seeking to evict a tenant, or otherwise punishing a tenant because they have asserted their legal tenant rights.
 If you believe your landlord is retaliating, consult with an attorney.
-Legal assistance organizations can be found on www.fremont.gov/rroresources.
+Bay Area Legal Aid offers an advice line and additional resources.
+Their advice line is (800) 551-5554.
+For additional legal resources, visit www.baylegal.org.